Shivamishra21/Shivamishra21/README.md

 ### Hi there 👋, I'm Shiva Mishra

-## I'm a Developer, Daughter, and Learner!
+## I'm a Developer, Daughter and Learner!

 - 🌱 I'm currently learning Backend and react-native
 - 👯‍♀️ I'm looking ot collaborate with everyone